 What Makes These Peanut Butter Cupcakes Great?

-I prefer to use smooth peanut butter (chunky will work, but obviously you’ll taste the chunks in the baked cupcakes).
+I prefer to use smooth peanut butter (chunky will work, but obviously you’ll taste the chunks).
 Also, if you use natural peanut butter, be sure to mix it well to incorporate the oil that’s risen to the top before adding it to the cupcakes.

 To intensify the peanut flavor, this recipe also uses roasted peanut oil.
 Unlike regular peanut oil, roasted peanut oil smells and tastes strongly of peanuts.
 If you can’t find roasted peanut oil, you can use any peanut oil or vegetable oil.

 These cupcakes have just the right about of salt.
 Salt brings out the flavor in peanut butter.
 Choose unsalted peanut butter for the cupcakes so that you can control how much salt you add to the cupcakes.